dev-adriano-lira/Course-JDBC/README.md

 ## Objectives:
  * Know the main features of JDBC in theory and practice;
  * Elaborate the basic structure of a project with JDBC;
- * Implement the DAO pattern manually with JDBC
+ * Implement the DAO pattern manually with JDBC.

-## Apprenticeship: